Learning from Neighbors about a Changing State: Updating and equilibrium

-We show later, as part of Proposition \ref{thm:NondiverseSignals}, that there is a unique stationary linear equilibrium in networks having a particular structure.
-In general, uniqueness of the equilibrium is an open question that we leave for future work; our efforts to use standard approaches for proving uniqueness have run into obstacles.\footnote{ We have checked numerically that $\Phi$ is not, in general, a contraction in any of the usual norms (entrywise sup, Euclidean operator norm, etc.), nor does it seem clear how to prove uniqueness by defining a Lyapunov function. } Nevertheless, in computing equilibria numerically for many examples, we have not been able to find a case of equilibrium multiplicity (see Section \ref{subsec:Villages} for more on numerical results).
+Proposition \ref{prop:Existence} shows that there exists a stationary linear equilibrium.
+We show later, as part of Proposition \ref{prop:NondiverseSignals}, that there is a \emph{unique} stationary linear equilibrium in networks having a particular structure.
+In general, uniqueness of the equilibrium is an open question that we leave for future work.\footnote{We have checked numerically that $\Phi$ is not, in general, a contraction in various norms (entrywise sup, Euclidean operator norm, etc.).
+In computing equilibria numerically for many examples, we have not been able to find a case of equilibrium multiplicity.
+Indeed, in all of our numerical examples, repeatedly applying $\Phi$ to an initial covariance matrix converges to the same fixed point for any starting conditions.} In Section \ref{subsec:time-starts-subsec} and Appendix \ref{OA-sec:TimeZero}, we discuss the $\mathcal{T}=\mathbb{Z}_{\geq 0}$ variant of the model, which has a unique equilibrium, and relate it to our main model.